fin-cli/extension-command/README.md

-### wp theme
+### fp theme

 Manages themes, including installs, activations, and updates.

 ~~~
-wp theme
+fp theme
 ~~~

-See the WordPress [Theme Handbook](https://developer.wordpress.org/themes/) developer resource for more information on themes.
+See the FinPress [Theme Handbook](https://developer.finpress.org/themes/) developer resource for more information on themes.

 **EXAMPLES**

-    # Install the latest version of a theme from wordpress.org and activate
+    # Install the latest version of a theme from finpress.org and activate
-    $ wp theme install twentysixteen --activate
+    $ fp theme install twentysixteen --activate
     Installing Twenty Sixteen (1.2)
-    Downloading install package from http://downloads.wordpress.org/theme/twentysixteen.1.2.zip...
+    Downloading install package from http://downloads.finpress.org/theme/twentysixteen.1.2.zip...
     Unpacking the package...
     Installing the theme...
     Theme installed successfully.